Welcome Pack

 A medication book will be available to log the name of the child receiving medication, times that the medication should be administered, date and time when medication is administered, together with the signature of the person who has administered each dose.

-The Pre-School will ensure that the first aid equipment is kept clean, replenished and replaced as necessary.
+The pre-school will ensure that the first aid equipment is kept clean, replenished and replaced as necessary.
 Sterile items will be kept sealed in their packages until needed.

 All staff are first aid trained.

-In case of accident
+In case of accident:

 • Whilst not wishing to alarm parents, it is possible for a child to have an accident which needs urgent professional attention by a doctor, dentist or at a hospital.
 If necessary, an ambulance will be called and a member of staff will accompany the child, to hopefully be met by the parent or carer.